Things to know to prepare for your sport fishing charter

 Ocean Swells & Weather Conditions: All fishing tours will depart rain or shine.
 Sea conditions average 5 ft. to 7 ft. with our trade winds averaging 10 to 20 knots year round.

-Minimum age for a shared charter is 7 years old.
-The minimum age for children on private fishing charters, including fishing/ whale watching combination trips, is 5 years old.
+Minimum age for a fishing charter is 7 years old.
+The minimum age for children on private fishing charters, including fishing/whale watching combination trips, is 7 years old.
 If you’re only taking a Whale watching tour, the minimum age is 3 years old.

 If you have a tendency for motion sickness, there are preventive over-the-counter medications such as Dramamine and Bonine.
 They work very well when taken the night before your fishing charter and again, an hour before you get on the LAHELA.
 Once aboard, saltine crackers help if your stomach feels a little queasy.
 On a private charter, you may request that the boat return to port.
 However, on a shared fishing trip, we cannot return to port unless all passengers on board are in agreement.